Pwd9000-ML/blog-devto/posts/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

 * [Operations format](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions#operations-format)
 * [Assignable Scopes](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions#assignablescopes)

 The next thing we will do is create our pipeline and script.
 In my repository I like to create a sub folder under `[pipelines]` called `[task_groups]`.
-This way I can easily break up my pipeline steps up into different task groups defined in `yaml templates`.
+This way I can easily break up my pipeline steps up into different task groups defined as `yaml templates`.
 Lets create the following `yaml` files in our repository.

 1. Under `[pipelines]` create the following YAML pipeline `[Rbac_Apply.yml]`: